Edo Castle: Keep

-The main keep or tower (known as the (天守台, tenshu-dai)) was in the northern corner of the Honmaru ward.
+The main keep or tower, known as the (天守台, tenshu-dai), was in the northern corner of the Honmaru ward.
 Kitahanebashi-mon is right next to it and was one of the main gateways to this innermost part.
 The measurements are 41 m in width from east to west, 45 m in length from north to south, and 11 m in height.
-The castle once had a five-storey keep which was 51 m in height and was thus the highest castle tower in the whole of Japan, symbolizing the power of the shōgun.
+The castle once had a five-story keep which was 51 m in height and was thus the highest castle tower in the whole of Japan, symbolizing the power of the shōgun.
 The first iteration of the keep and its multiple roofs were constructed in 1607 and ornamented with gold.
 It was rebuilt in 1623 and again in 1638.
 The third version of the keep was destroyed in the 1657 Fire of Meireki and not reconstructed.
 The foundations of the keep that survive today were built in preparation for reconstructing the keep, but were never used.

 Despite this, jidaigeki movies (such as Abarenbō Shōgun) set in Edo usually depict Edo Castle as having a keep, and substitute Himeji Castle for that purpose.

 A non-profit "Rebuilding Edo-jo Association" (NPO江戸城再建) was founded in 2004 with the aim of a historically correct reconstruction of at least the main keep.
 In March 2013 Naotaka Kotake, head of the group, said that "The capital city needs a symbolic building", and that the group planned to collect donations and signatures on a petition in the hope of having the tower rebuilt.
 A reconstruction blueprint had been made based on old documents.
 The Imperial Household Agency had not indicated whether it would support the project.